 Recommendations for protecting children in response to natural disasters can be found at the American Academy of Pediatrics website: www.healthychildren.org/English/healthy-living/emotional-wellness/Pages/Talking-to-Children-about-Disasters.aspx.

 Hurricane season in the Central Pacific region (where Hawaii is located) runs from June 1 to November 30 (though these tropical cyclones can occur any time of the year).

 Weather services continue to monitor the eastern and central Pacific region for major storms that may come close to our state.
 Even without a direct hit on the islands, such storms can bring high winds and heavy rains, which can also cause flooding and damaging surf.

-At this time, the Central Pacific Hurricane Center sees no cyclone activity in the central Pacific region that will affect the main Hawaiian Islands over the next 48 hours.
+At this time, the Central Pacific Hurricane Center does not see any threats from tropical cyclone in the next 48 hours.

 Tropical cyclones (i.e., hurricanes and other tropical storms) can occur at any time in the Central Pacific region, but especially from June to November.
 The Hawaiian Islands are susceptible to such tropical storms, with several hurricanes such as Lane (2018), Iniki (1992), and Iwa (1982) having caused major damage through severe winds and heavy rain.